-Figure C-2-7 - Check for permit validity prior to dataset decryption
+Figure 7 - Check for permit validity prior to dataset decryption

 Once encryption and compression has been processed the digital signatures for all Exchange Set contents to be imported can be processed.
 These signatures can form a chain of authentication and the following flow diagram illustrates how signatures must be processed.